• Art magazine

 Make art was not - Shepard Fairey (Berlin)

-Shepard Fairey is undoubtedly one of the most influential street artists, but also illustrator, graphic designer and political activist.
-Fairey's art is a weapon against injustice, oppression and violence; This enabled him to question socio -political inequalities with his large -format murals.
+Shepard Fairey is undoubtedly one of the most influential street artists, but also an illustrator, graphic designer, and political activist.
+Fairey's art is a weapon against injustice, oppression, and violence; this has allowed him to question socio-political inequalities with his large-scale murals.

 "Make Art Not War" not only addresses the bloodbath of the war, but also the play on play also reveals the only feeling that is strong enough to set the fire; Love.